-Students in Mrs. Jenkin's 2nd grade class used Canva & Chatterpix to create presentations on their specific Social Studies Weekly articles.
+Students in Mrs. Jenkin's 2nd grade class used Canva & Chatterpix to create presentations on their specific Social Studies Weekly articles, and then posted each creation to Showbie.
 It was great to see students spread throughout the room working collaboratively with and without technology.
 I especially loved seeing them laugh, and add humor to their project!
 Check them out below!

 I can't believe STEM day was a week ago!
 Our bluejays had a fabulous time, including our kindergartners!
 Holly Moore, the EdTech from Valley View and I led a session on how to be the Next Brilliant Inventor.
 We were inspired by Andrea Beaty's book Rosie Revere, Engineer.
 After reading the book to the class, we allowed each child to make a plan, and decide on where they would like to go first.